What kind of help do MSMEs need in the time of Covid-19 outbreak?

 Highly affected are the small enterprises that continue to shell out for expenses concerning the employee salaries, the electric bills, office space rents, internet bills, water bills, bank interest, check clearing, membership fees and taxes.

 Moratorium.
 MSMEs need an action plan from the government.
-Assistance through stimulus package should ease the burden of enterprises from the impact of Covid-19 crisis.
+Assistance through stimulus packages should ease the burden of enterprises from the impact of Covid-19 crisis.

 Bayanihan Heal As One Act 2020.
 The law answers the concerns of the business owners. [https://www.officialgazette.gov.ph/2020/2/24/republic-act-no-11469/]